-What is Net Primary Productivity for Earth?
+What is Net Primary Productivity?

 Net primary productivity is the net difference between photosynthesis and respiration in an ecosystem.

-Net primary productivity can only be negative if a plant’s cellular respiration rate is lower than it’s photosynthetic rate.
+Net primary productivity can only be negative if a plant’s cellular respiration rate is lower than its photosynthetic rate.

 Lush tropical rainforests are the most productive places on the planet.
 They also are some of the most biologically diverse places.

-Throughout the whole year, rainforests in South America, Africa and Southeast Asia have high net primary productivity.
+Throughout the whole year, rainforests in South America, Africa, and Southeast Asia have high net primary productivity.

-For example, spring and summers exhibit high net primary productivity in North America, Europe and Russia.
+Whereas countries in the mid-latitudes have high seasonal variations.
+For example, spring and summer exhibit high productivity in North America, Europe, and Russia.

 But as winter comes, the rate at which plants absorb carbon dioxide out of the atmosphere dampens.

-The least productive ecosystems
+Some of the least productive ecosystems are:

-Polar regions and deserts are the least productive because both types of ecosystems experience little photosynthesis year-round.
+- POLAR REGIONS: Polar regions and deserts are the least productive because both types of ecosystems experience little photosynthesis year-round.

-While Antarctica is a cold desert, hot deserts are covered in sand with little rainfall.
+- DESERTS: While Antarctica is a cold desert, hot deserts are covered in sand with little rainfall.
 They have hostile living conditions for plants and animals so net primary productivity is quite low.